coreinfrastructure/best-practices-badge/doc/implementation.md

 Here are the commands, assuming your current directory is at the top level, EDIT is the name of your favorite text editor, and MIGRATION_NAME is the logical name you're giving to the migration (e.g., "add_discussion").
-By convention, begin a migration name with 'add' to add a column:
+By convention, begin a migration name with 'add' to add a column and 'rename' to rename a column:

 ~~~~
   rails generate migration MIGRATION_NAME